Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Introduction

-Digital watermarking, as a popular paradigm for copyright protection, has been widely studied and validated for its role in safeguarding data and preventing infringement.
-Several studies have explored scrambled watermarks \cite{chen2022invertible, salman2023raising, shan2023glaze}, which involves embedding intentional signal into images to protect the copyright.
-Alternatively, research on verifiable watermarks \cite{huangdisentangled} utilizes diffusion model and clearly marks copyright boundaries to protect image style.
-While current methods tailored to style are primarily focused on images, the preservation of text style remains underexplored.
+Current methods for protecting copyright of creative work databases primarily focus on digital watermarking, a widely studied and validated paradigm for safeguarding data and preventing infringement.
+Several studies have explored scrambled watermarks \cite{chen2022invertible, salman2023raising, shan2023glaze}, which embed intentional signals into images to protect databases of creative visual art.
+Alternatively, research on verifiable watermarks \cite{huangdisentangled} utilizes the diffusion model and clearly marks copyright boundaries to protect image styles.
+Although current watermarking methods tailored to creating works focus primarily on visual arts, the preservation of creative writing data assets remains underexplored.

-To prevent LLMs from infringing on specific text styles, we propose a \textbf{M}odel-agnostic \textbf{i}mplicit \textbf{Zero}-watermarking scheme, called MiZero, aimed at protecting certain stylistic features in datasets.
-Specifically, we first leverage the knowledge inference and information extraction capabilities of LLMs to extract condensed-lists.
-We incorporate contrastive learning and develop a instance delimitation mechanism, which is adjusted based on the prior knowledge of each protected text, thus enhancing the output quality of LLMs \cite{leidinger2023language}.
-Second, to preserve the integrity of the style-specific features, we create disentangled style space to extract the protected style's watermark guided by condensed-lists.
-This method helps clearly define the copyright anchor which is mapped to implicit watermarks.

-The application scenario of the proposed MiZero is shown in Figure \ref{process}.
-MiZero (the Defender) extracts style-specific features from the protected data to generate a unique watermark.
-If an attacker illicitly uses the protected data to generate imitative texts, the defender can detect infringement by calculating the Hamming distance between the suspect text’s style encoding and the watermark.